arduino/docs-content/content/micropython/01.basics/02.board-installation/board-installation.md

 ![Firmware successfully uploaded to the Portenta C33 board](./assets/portenta-c33-3.png)

-Now, you are ready to use MicroPython with your Portenta C33 board.
+Now you are ready to use MicroPython with your Portenta C33 board.